GrapheneOS/hardened_malloc/README.md

     * High entropy per-slab random values
     * [in-progress] Mangled into a unique value per slab slot (although not with a strong keyed hash due to performance limitations)
-* [in-progress] Some slab locations are skipped and remain memory protected, leaving slab size class regions interspersed with guard pages
+* Possible slab locations are skipped and remain memory protected, leaving slab size class regions interspersed with guard pages
 * Zero size allocations are memory protected
 * Protected allocator metadata
     * Address space for metadata is never used for allocations and vice versa